Skip to content

 Example

-• Skill type: Software tools
+• Skill Category: Software tools

 • Custom levels: "Proficiency"